snydergd/snydergd.github.io/chess.md

 ---

 Here you can link to a specific chess position and make a move to create a new link.
+Paste the link into a rich text area (email, chat, etc) and it will display the image and allow you to make a move, otherwise you just get a url to click.

 Uses [chess.js](https://github.com/jhlywa/chess.js/blob/master/README.md) and [chessboard.js](https://chessboardjs.com/docs.html)